Charanvir/Farlo-F1-Fantasy/README.md

 ## Contributions

-If you would like to help contribute and improve the application, please email the lead developer [here](charanvir123@gmail.com).
+If you would like to help contribute and improve the application, please email the lead developer at charanvir123@gmail.com